 What we like: Jimdo is really the fastest way to create a small, good-looking business site.
 Since they are offering a free plan you can easily try it out and won’t have wasted much time even if you don’t like the end result.
 Adding a basic online store is just as easy albeit it’s very limited.

-What they should improve: they lack a bit of an edge in features compared to website builders like Wix and Weebly.
+What they should improve: they lack many features compared to website builders like Wix and Squarespace.
+Most importantly, there is no blogging feature or way to password-protect any of your pages.
 Their templates could be more flexible, the online store should boast more features and a marketplace for apps (external add-ons) would be really desirable.

 Free trial: www.jimdo.com